-- Use cold (refridgerated) water for mixing your mold-making powder.
-Cold water will allow you to have a bit more working time to break up powder clumps.
+- Use cold (refrigerated) water for mixing your mold-making powder.
+Cold water will give you a bit more working time to break up clumps of powder.
 If you decide to use cool water instead (around 70 degrees Fahrenheit), your working time will be around six minutes.

 - If you have thin jewelry or long fingernails, tuck a small amount of clay behind your jewelry or under your nails to make them sturdier.
 This will help prevent them from breaking while you demold.

-- Before putting your hands in the molding material, rub them with water or baby oil.
-Your hands should not be wet, but damp.
+- Before putting your hand in the molding material, rub it with water or baby oil.
+Your hand should not be wet, but damp.

-- After inserting your hands in the molding material, pull them all the way back out before inserting them again for the final cast.
+- After inserting your hand in the molding material, pull them all the way back out before inserting them again for the final cast.

 - Practice your hand position before adding things into the bucket.
 You'll have to sit still for a few minutes, so make sure you are comfortable.

 Now we’ll go through the basic steps of the hand casting kit process.
 If you would rather watch a video about how to use a hand casting kit, it’s available below.